Made in China: Samsung farms out more phones to fend off rivals

 CHEAPER COMPONENTS

-Research firm Counterpoint says ODMs can procure all the components needed for US$100-US$250 smartphones for 10per cent to 15per cent less than major brands with their own factories in China.
+Research firm Counterpoint says ODMs can procure all the components needed for US$100 to US$250 smartphones for 10 per cent to 15 per cent less than major brands with their own factories in China.

 Samsung's outsourcing plans involve its lower and mid-range Galaxy A series, with Wingtech having a hand in both design and production, sources said.
 The A6S, one of the models to be outsourced, costs from 1,299 yuan (US$185) in China.